 VRX scoring is inspired by the low-point system used in sailboat racing.
-The VRX competition score is the total of the task points for all tasks with lowest total points ranked first and others ranked accordingly.
-The task score for each task is determined by the rank order of performance on that task as follows:
+Teams will receive a task rank for each task.
+The VRX competition score is the total of the task rank for all tasks with lowest total points ranked first.
+The final overall ranking is assigned based on this score, again with lowest total points ranked first.
+For entries that are classified as "did not start," "did not finish" or "disqualified" for a specific task, the task rank shall be equal to the number of teams competing in that task.

-Table 1: Low-Point Scoring

-Task Rank Task Point
+Task Rank Task Points

 First 1

 Second 2

 Third 3

 Task Ties: Typically ties in task rank are not possible.
-However, if a tie does occur, points for the place for which the teams have tied and for the place(s) immediately below shall be added together and divided equally.
+However, if a tie does occur, points for the place for which the teams have tied and for the place(s) immediately below shall be averaged.
+For example, if there was a tie for ranks fourth through eighth, all tied participants would receive a rank of 6.